nightvision

 White light is an excellent detterent, keeping would be intruders away, as well as another advantage, which is colour.
 Unlike IR illumination, white light is just like daylight, giving you sometimes vital information about the intruders clothing and vehicle.
 Some cameras even have a built in motion sensor, turning on the ultra bright LED's when movement is detected.

-Those are the available options available to you trying to see in the dark.
+Those are the options available to you when trying to see in the dark.
 If you have any questions or queries, feel free to give us a call on 01743 884765, or click here to visit our contact us page.